harshmriduhash/SEOGenius/README.md

 ## 👨‍💻 About the Author

-### Andrew S. Mintah
+### Harsh Mriduhash

-A passionate Software Engineer and AI enthusiast based in Silicon Valley, California.
-Andrew specializes in building scalable web applications and integrating AI solutions to solve real-world problems.
+A passionate Software Engineer and AI enthusiast based in Delhi-NCR.
+Harsh specializes in building scalable web applications and integrating AI solutions to solve real-world problems.

 - 🌐 [GitHub](https://github.com/Harshmriduhash)
 - 🚀 Currently working on: AI-powered developer tools and SEO solutions